Skip to content

 Customer connection volumes have increased by over one-third in the last four years and we’re forecasting over 18,000 new residential accounts per year over the next 10 years.

-Right now, we're taking steps to ensure the grid can handle the increased distribution loads related to electrification – whether it’s from electric vehicles, heating, cooling and more.
+Right now, we're taking steps to ensure the grid can handle the increased distribution loads related to electrification – whether it’s from electric vehicles, heating, cooling and everything else.

-We also recently announced our 10-year Capital Plan, which includes more than $5 billion in grid investments to support new customer connections, particularly in high growth areas of the province.
+We recently announced our 10-year Capital Plan, which includes more than $5 billion in grid investments to support new customer connections, particularly in high growth areas of the province.

 Starting April 1, 2024 the residential electricity rate approved by the B.C.
 Utilities Commission for BC Hydro customers increased by 2.3%.